Fast Algorithms and Error Analysis of Caputo Derivatives with Small Factional Orders: Abstract

 \section{Abstract}

-In this paper, we investigate fast algorithms to approximate the Caputo derivative $^C_0D_t^\alpha u(t)$ when $\alpha$ is small.
+In this paper, we investigate fast algorithms {in the small fraction order regime} to approximate the Caputo derivative $^C_0D_t^\alpha u(t)$ when $\alpha$ is small.
 We focus on two fast algorithms, i.e. FIR and FIDR, both relying on the sum-of-exponential approximation to reduce the cost of evaluating the history part.
-FIR is the numerical scheme originally proposed in \cite{JiangZhang}, and FIDR is an alternative scheme we propose in this work, and the latter shows superiority when $\alpha$ is small.
+FIR is the numerical scheme originally proposed in \cite{JiangZhang}, and FIDR is an alternative scheme {proposed in \cite{shen2018fast}}, and {we show that the latter is superior} when $\alpha$ is small.
 With quantitative estimates, we prove that given a certain error threshold, the computational cost of evaluating the history part of the Caputo derivative can be decreased as $\alpha$ gets small.
 Hence, only minimal cost for the fast evaluation is required in the small $\alpha$ regime, which matches prevailing protocols in engineering practice.
-We also present a stability and error analysis of FIDR for solving linear fractional diffusion equations.
-Finally, we carry out systematic numerical studies for the performances of both FIR and FIDR schemes, where we explore the trade-off between accuracy and efficiency when $\alpha$ is small. \keywords{Caputo fractional \and Small order fractional derivative \and Sum-of-exponential approximation \and Error analysis \and Fast convolution algorithm \and Memory effects} \subclass{26A33\and 33F05 \and 34K37 \and 35R11 \and 65M15}
+We also present improved stability and error analysis of FIDR for solving linear fractional diffusion equations, {which achieves clear dependence of the error bound on the fraction order $\alpha$.} Finally, we carry out systematic numerical studies for the performances of both FIR and FIDR schemes, where we explore the trade-off between accuracy and efficiency when $\alpha$ is small. \keywords{Caputo fractional \and Small order fractional derivative \and Sum-of-exponential approximation \and Error analysis \and Fast convolution algorithm \and Memory effects} \subclass{26A33\and 33F05 \and 34K37 \and 35R11 \and 65M15}